Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### 4.3.2 Global Settings

-The Global Settings defines the core filtering and recognition parameters for depalletizing target detection.
-It is used to control cargo detection accuracy and filtering rules.
+The Global Settings defines the core filtering and detection parameters for depalletizing target detection.
+It is used to control bag/box detection accuracy and filtering rules.
 The parameters are described as follows:

 1. Aspect ratio threshold: Determines the reasonable range for the length-to-width ratio of flexible packages.
 It is recommanded to use the default value.
 2. Fill Ratio: Determines the threshold of how well the detected target fills the detection frame.
 Recommended value is 0.7.
-Cargo with a fill ratio lower than this threshold will be filtered out to avoid invalid or interfering targets.
+Bag/box with a fill ratio lower than this threshold will be filtered out to avoid invalid or interfering targets.
 3. Standard Dimensions (L x W mm): Sets the standard length and width benchmarks for the target material.
-4. Length/Width Range (mm): Defines the valid length and width intervals for cargo.
+4. Length/Width Range (mm): Defines the valid length and width intervals for bag/box.
 Targets falling outside these ranges are automatically filtered.
-5. Layer Height (mm): This parameter is used to filter cargo by layer height and distinguish items across different stacking levels.
+5. Layer Height (mm): This parameter is used to filter bag/box by layer height and distinguish items across different stacking levels.
 For example, if the Layer Height is set to 200 mm, it means that when soft-bags are stacked, the height of a single bag (e.g., 200 mm) determines the height of each layer.
 Since the robot picks only one bag from the top of the stack at a time, bags in the second layer and all layers below will be filtered out from further computation.
-6. Arrangement: Defines the priority order for the algorithm to recognize cargo.
-It defaults to "Near to far," meaning the system prioritizes recognizing the nearest cargo first.
-This setting is crucial in industrial environments where cargo may not be stacked neatly, and items on the same layer might partially overlap.
-This function prevents the system from attempting to pick up a top layer cargo that has another item partly on top of it, which could cause displacement or instability during retrieval.
-For example in Figure 7, you can see the arrangement order as the green number.
+6. Arrangement: Defines the priority order for the algorithm to detect bag/box.
+It defaults to "Near to far," meaning the system prioritizes detecting the nearest bag/box first.
+This setting is crucial in industrial environments where bag/box may not be stacked neatly, and items on the same layer might partially overlap.
+This function prevents the system from attempting to pick up a top layer bag/box that has another item partly on top of it, which could cause displacement or instability during retrieval.
+For example in Figure 9, you can see the arrangement order as the green number.
 7. Enable merge: Merges the same package that was incorrectly split into multiple parts due to wrinkles on the stacked packages.
 Default: Disabled.
 Enable this only when a single package is mistakenly split into two.
 8. Enable PCA Pose Calculation: Ensures stable positioning when there are voids (missing data) in the point cloud.
 Default: Keep the default settings.
 9. Enable Transition Points: Moves the robotic arm to a transition point directly above the package before grasping.
 Enable based on your specific requirements.